 Beyond Discipline:

-DETECT: Catch activation before it catches you.
+DETECT: catches activation before it catches you.

 INTEGRATE: Learn from the trade, not the wound.